sisby-folk/incredible-minecraft/README.md

 ![image](https://cdn.modrinth.com/data/5ecJcrVG/images/e7252cf737cb6eb30ccae2e41e3e2d1a8ccfbb88.jpeg)

 Unlike Vanilla+ modpacks that claim to have "vanilla-style" content, all content and changes in Incredible Minecraft have been **reviewed and endorsed by two or more Mojang employees**.
+We're very excited to be at the forefront of this trend and hope more modpacks strive for perfection in the future!

 ---